 Taylor smiled as she listened to a small voice only she could hear.
 “So you were right, Taylor.
 They do love me.”

-Taylor nodded as a small tear escaped her left eye.
+Taylor nodded as another tear escaped her left eye.
 “When everybody’s ready, we can head out to the lander.”

 One by one, they got up from the table and filed out of the room behind Taylor.

-A dozen Aarden and roughly a dozen young Illiya gathered together at the site of the lander.
-It was several hours walk, as the five hundred metre-long lander took up quite a bit of space and the nearby Asook grove needed to get sunlight for the next growth cycle.
-An area with shorter trees and bushes had been selected, and the lander was parked there until it was needed.
+A dozen Aarden and a dozen Illiya gathered together at the site of the lander.
+The walk had taken several hours, as the five hundred metre-long lander took up quite a bit of space and the nearby Asook grove needed to get sunlight for the next growth cycle.
+An area with shorter trees and bushes had finally been selected, and they had parked the lander there until they needed it.
 Taylor touched a control on a landing leg and the wide ramp opened, lowering slowly to touch the dirt and broken trees beneath.
 They followed Taylor up into the lander, which still held half a dozen silver stasis cubes in the cavernous cargo bay.
-These would be handy for practising what they were going to be doing for the next hundred years or so, but they had others to work with once they had finished with these ones.
+These would be handy for practising what they would be doing for the next hundred years or so, but they had others to work with once they had finished with these ones.
 Taylor had witnessed thousands of the silver stasis cubes scattered across the surface as the landers carrying them had been destroyed by the orbital weapons platform hidden inside the smaller moon, but most of those were half-buried, and they would be lucky to find any of them upright.
 But one challenge at a time.

-“I need to show you how everything works, but some of it we will need to work out together.
+“I’ll need to show you how things work, but some of it we’ll have to work out together.
 There should be manuals for everything, accessible through the on-board computers.”

 “Ah, Taylor?
 Spirit-mother?” a young Aarden raised a claw.